|Topic: Medical Policy

 conflicts between medical policy guidelines

-and applicable contract language, the contract language takes precedent.
+and applicable contract language, the contract language takes precedence.
 Medical policy is not intended

 to override the health insurance contract that defines